@wrksz/themesv0.9.2

 storageKeystring"theme"Key used for storage

-storage"localStorage" | "sessionStorage" | "cookie" | "none""localStorage"Where to persist the theme. "cookie" reads/writes document.cookie and with @wrksz/themes/next also reads server-side - zero-flash SSR without boilerplate.
-Since v0.7.0
+storage"localStorage" | "sessionStorage" | "cookie" | "hybrid" | "none""localStorage"Where to persist the theme. "hybrid" reads from cookie first (SSR-safe) and mirrors to localStorage for cross-tab sync. "cookie" reads/writes document.cookie and with @wrksz/themes/next also reads server-side.
+Since v0.9.0

-disableTransitionOnChangeboolean | stringfalseTemporarily suppress CSS transitions when switching themes. true disables all transitions.
+disableTransitionOnChangeboolean | stringfalseSuppress CSS transitions on initial load and when switching themes. true disables all transitions.
 Pass a CSS transition value (e.g. "background-color 0s, color 0s") to suppress only specific properties while keeping others (transforms, opacity, etc.) intact.
-Since v0.7.2
+Since v0.7.4

 followSystembooleanfalseAlways follow system preference, ignores stored value on mount